The mestiza muse

 Feel free to ask as many questions as needed to determine if this styling session and salon fit you.
 Show pictures of what you want and what you don’t want.

-Get their perspective on cutting curls to ensure it meets your expectations.
+Get their perspective on cutting curls to ensure they meet your expectations.
 Ask questions and lots of them.

 Inquire about cutting techniques and ask for samples of their work.
 If their answers don’t appeal, look for someone who makes you feel more comfortable.